 - Search engine optimization (SEO)

-If your small business is just starting out, then you may need a more generalized social media manager who can support all areas of your online presence.
-When your business has been around for a while, you may need to expand and hire more specialized social media managers in each of the above areas.
-The average salary of a social media manager in the US is just over $50,000 per year.
+If your small business is just starting out, then you may need to hire a social media person who can support all areas of your online presence.
+However, if your business has been around for a while, you may only need to expand and hire more specialized social media managers in each of the above areas.

 - How much experience do you need your social media manager to have?